sguox002/geeksforgeeks/review.md

 18. Sum of Lengths of Non-Overlapping SubArrays
-Given an array of N elements, you are required to find the maximum sum of lengths of all non-overlapping subarrays with K as the maximum element in the subarray.
+Given an array of N elements, you are required to find the maximum sum of lengths of all non-overlapping subarrays with K as the maximum element in the subarray. just iterate all elements and add the length including k.
+This effectively avoids overlap

+19. Find the Highest number
+first ascending order then descending order, find peak using binary search. need check which side the mid point is and then shrink the searching range.

+20. Similar expressions
+only contains letters and + - and ()
+using stack to remove all () for both string and to see if final is the same

+final string: given each variable a + or - sign, check if the two map the same

+21. Row with minimum number of 1's row is sorted. using binary search

+22. Total number of Strings
+a,b,c a can be used any times, b can use max 1 time, c max 2 times string length is n all a: 1 all a with 1 b: b can at any position, n this is easy to make mistake. using recursion is easier and also can apply to more complicated cases

+23. Even and odd elements at even and odd positions leetcode easy

+24 Count triplets with sum smaller than X sort and then use three pointers to count the triplets

+25. knight steps
+to target, min steps
+BFS

+26. Index of first 1 in a sorted array of 0’s and 1’s
+binary search

+27. leaves to dll
+Given a Binary Tree, extract all leaves of it in a Doubly Linked List (DLL)